March 7, 2019

 Once you have logged in VMware vSphere client, you will see nothing in the vCenter inventory.
 First of all, you should add a new datacenter that is a logical container (directory) where your hosts and clusters are placed.
 In order to add a new datacenter, click Actions > New Datacenter.
-Enter the datacenter name, for example Datacenter1 and click OK.
+Enter the datacenter name, for example Datacenter1.

 Add your ESXi host to the datacenter.
-Right-click your datacenter name and click Add Host in the context menu.
+Right-click your datacenter name and hit Add Host in the context menu.
 Your VM running ESXi must be powered on.

 The Add Host wizard is opened.

 - Name and location.
-Enter the IP address of the ESXi host you want to add and click Next.
-In this case the IP address of the added host is 192.168.101.101.
+Enter the IP address of the ESXi host you want to add.
+In our example the IP address of the added host is 192.168.101.101.

 - Connection settings.
-Select the user name and password you have specified during ESXi installation (the root user is used in this case).
-Click Next.
-Click Yes if a certificate security alert is displayed.
+Select the user name and password you have specified during ESXi installation (the root user is used here).
+Hit Yes if a certificate security alert is displayed.

 - Host summary.
-Review the summary of the host and click Next.
+Review the summary of the host.

 - Ready to complete.
-Check the configuration summary and click Finish to add the host.
+Check the configuration summary and hit Finish to add the host.

 Wait for a few seconds until your ESXi host is connected to vCenter Server.
 ESXi01 is now added to the vCenter Server inventory.
-Repeat these steps and add the second ESXi host (ESXi02 in this case) to your vCenter.
+Repeat these steps and add the second ESXi host (ESXi02) to your vCenter.

 Let’s create a new virtual machine on a virtual ESXi host for VMware home lab.
 This will be a nested VM.

-Note: There are three methods of creating a new VM in this case.
+Note: There are three methods of creating a new VM available.
 A new VM can be created with vCenter by using VMware vSphere Client, with VMware Host client (creating a new VM by using standalone ESXi host managing tools) and with VMware Workstation by connecting to vCenter or ESXi host in the interface of VMware Workstation.

 Deploying a Nested VM on a Virtual ESXi Host

 Insert an ISO installation image of the operating system you want to install on your virtual ESXi host into the virtual CD/DVD drive of the VM running ESXi.
-In this example Lubuntu 16 32-bit installer can be used because this Ubuntu-based Linux distribution is light-weight; this is important when the hardware resources of your VMware home lab are limited.
+In this example Lubuntu 16 32-bit installer can be used because this Ubuntu-based Linux distribution is light-weight; this is important when your VMware home lab hardware resources are limited.
 In order to insert the installation ISO image into a virtual optical drive, select your VM running ESXi (ESXi6-7a in this case), and click VM > Settings in the VMware Workstation interface.